go-external-config/go/README.md

 	my.name=Service1
 	my.cluster=${CLUSTER}

+## Binding From Environment Variables

+Most operating systems impose strict rules around the names that can be used for environment variables.
+For example, Linux shell variables can contain only letters (`a` to `z` or `A` to `Z`), numbers (`0` to `9`) or the underscore character (`_`).
+By convention, Unix shell variables will also have their names in UPPERCASE.

+go-external-config’s relaxed binding rules are, as much as possible, designed to be compatible with these naming restrictions.

+To convert a property name in the canonical-form to an environment variable name you can follow these rules:

+* Replace dots (`.`) with underscores (`_`).
+* Remove any dashes (`-`).
+* Convert to uppercase.

+For example, the configuration property `main.log-startup-info` would be an environment variable named `MAIN_LOGSTARTUPINFO`.

+Environment variables can also be used when binding to object lists.
+To bind to a `List`, the element number should be surrounded with underscores in the variable name.

+For example, the configuration property `my.service[0].other` would use an environment variable named `MY_SERVICE_0_OTHER`.

 ## Property Placeholders

 The values in `application.properties` and `application.yaml` are filtered through the existing `Environment` when they are used, so you can refer back to previously defined values (for example, from environment variables).
 The standard `${name}` property-placeholder syntax can be used anywhere within a value.
 Property placeholders can also specify a default value using a `:` to separate the default value from the property name, for example `${name:default}`.